zimmski/tirion/README.md

 ### Tags

 Tags are markers in the timeline of client execution and can be issued by the client itself.
-In comparison to internal metrics, tags can never get lost.
+Tags, in comparison to internal metrics, can never get lost.
 A tag's only attribute is the message, which has the restrictions of at most 512 characters and it can not consist of newlines.
-Clients will replace newlines with spaces to make the handling of tags more user-friendly.
+Clients, agents and servers cut the message and replace newlines with spaces to make the handling of tags more user-friendly.

 ### tirion-agent